Undergraduate Degree Requirements

 Senior - A student who has earned at least 96 credits.

-Full-time student - One who is enrolled for at least 12 credits in a semester or six credits in a summer term.
+Full-time student - A student who is enrolled for at least 12 credits in a semester or six credits in a summer term.

 University Core Curriculum